7 Iconic Fashion Pieces In The History Of Fashion

 Although she did not design the very first Little Black Dress, Coco Chanel was the one who made it widely popular, and desirable.
 Her design was revolutionary for many reasons.

-The first reason is that before the 1920s, the black dress was reserved for mourning, but Coco Chanel, followed by other designers later on, took the black dress out of this context and transformed it into a versatile item that could be worn on multiple occasions.
+The first reason is that before the 1920s, the black dress was reserved for mourning.
+However, Coco Chanel, followed by other designers later on, took the black dress out of this context.
+They transformed it into a versatile item that could be worn on multiple occasions.

-Another reason for French couturiĂšre LBD’s success was timing.
+Another reason for French couturiùre LBD’s success was timing.
 The dress was released in the Great Depression era when simple and affordable designs were key.
-It remained the perfect outfit choice during the Second World War, which caused severe rationing on textiles because it didn’t need an excessive amount of fabrics to be created.
+It remained the perfect outfit choice during the Second World War.
+The dress caused severe rationing on textiles because it didn’t need an excessive amount of fabrics to be created.

-Since Coco Chanel, the little black dress has been referred to as such, and quickly became one of the most influential garments that inspired other designers to reimagine their own versions.
+Since Coco Chanel, the little black dress has been referred to as such.
+Also, it quickly became one of the most influential garments that inspired other designers to reimagine their own versions.

 Burberry Trench Coat